Development & Policy

 What This Means for Your Legacy

 As Charlotte adds more residents daily than almost any other US metro, the Zoning Translator becomes your most valuable tool.
-The transformation of the Calvary Church site is a signal that Charlotte is committed to infill development and diverse housing stock.
+The redevelopment of excess land at the Calvary Church of the Nazarene site is a signal that Charlotte is committed to infill development and diverse housing stock.

-For neighbors and investors alike, the March 23 decision will set a precedent for how "Faith-to-Housing" initiatives will be handled in 2026.
-It is a reminder that in a city defined by growth, standing still is rarely an option for your assets.
+For neighbors and investors alike, the March 23 approval has now set the precedent for how "Faith-to-Housing" initiatives will be handled in 2026 and beyond.
+It is a reminder that in a city defined by growth, standing still is rarely an option for your assets—and that the terms of that growth must be scrutinized, not assumed.

 At Citadel Cofield, we understand that these municipal shifts aren't just headlines—they are the granular data points required for high-precision advisory.
 While the industry often treats these stories as content, we treat them as the foundation for your next decade of growth.